selinaxin87/freestyle_project/README.md

 ## License
 This project is licensed under the MIT License.
-See LICENSE for details: